dalia61/MarvelApp/README.md

 # Marvel iOS App

 Welcome to the Marvel iOS application!
 This app is tailored to streamline your exploration of Marvel's cinematic universe.
-With a user-friendly single-screen interface, it simplifies the process of discovering and diving into the extensive collection of Marvel movies.
+With a user-friendly single-screen interface, it simplifies the process of discovering and diving into the extensive collection of Marvel series.

 ## Table of Contents
 - [Getting Started](#getting-started)